FarmBot-Docs/farmbot-genesis/v0.9/FarmBot-Genesis-V0.9-Docs/z-axis.md

 ---
 title: "Z-Axis"
 slug: "z-axis"
-excerpt: "Documentation and Assembly Instructions for the FarmBot Genesis Z-Axis"
+description: "Documentation and Assembly Instructions for the FarmBot Genesis Z-Axis"
 ---

 * toc